-Cryptocurrencies such as Bitcoin have undoubtedly created a challenge for the German law from regulatory, civil law and tax perspectives.
+Cryptocurrencies such as Bitcoin have undoubtedly created a challenge for the German law from regulatory, civil law and tax perspectives from the very beginning.
 Certain clarity has been achieved by the legal definition of crypto values (such as Bitcoin) in connection with the implementation of the Fifth EU AML Directive into German law in 2020.
-Crypto values are now included in the catalogue of financial instruments under the KWG and the WpIG so that various activities relating to crypto values are clearly within the scope of certain licence requirements.
-Further, the crypto custody business has been introduced as a new type of financial service, which is subject to a licence requirement under the KWG.
+Crypto values have been included in the catalogue of financial instruments under the KWG and the WpIG so that various activities relating to crypto values are clearly within the scope of certain licence requirements.
+Furthermore, the crypto custody business has been introduced as a new type of financial service, which is subject to a licence requirement under the KWG.

 Crypto values are defined as digital representations of a value that is not issued or guaranteed by a central bank or public authority and does not possess a statutory status of currency or money, but that is accepted by natural or legal persons as a means of exchange or payment, or that serves investment purposes and that can be transferred, stored and traded electronically.
 This broad definition is aimed at comprising all uses of virtual currencies, including as a means of investment.
 So far, the definition of crypto values includes not only tokens with exchange and payment functions (including cryptocurrencies), which may fall under the scope of financial instruments as the 'units of account' within the meaning of Section 1(11), sentence 1, No. 7 of the KWG and Section 2(5), No. 7 of the WpIG, but also tokens used for investment.
 These security or investment tokens may also qualify as investment products, debt instruments or units in collective investment schemes under Section 1(11), sentence 1, Nos.
 2, 3 or 5 of the KWG and Section 2(5), Nos.
-2, 3 or 5 of the WpIG.
+2, 3 or 5 of the WpIG.70

-Not covered by the definition of crypto values are domestic and foreign legal tender, electronic money, monetary value stored on payment instruments falling under the limited network exemption within the meaning of PSD II and payment transactions of providers of electronic communications networks or services.
-Also not covered are electronic vouchers for the purchase of goods or services from the issuer or a third party that are intended to have an economic function in relation to the issuer only through redemption and that are therefore not tradable and, as a result of their design, do not reflect investor-like expectations regarding the performance of the voucher or the general business performance of the issuer or a third party in terms of value or accounting.
+Not covered by the definition of crypto values are domestic and foreign legal tender, electronic money, monetary value stored on payment instruments falling under the limited network exemption within the meaning of PSD II and payment transactions of providers of electronic communications networks or services.71 Also not covered are electronic vouchers for the purchase of goods or services from the issuer or a third party that are intended to have an economic function in relation to the issuer only through redemption and that are